Robin L. Quick

 - Professional Societies

 Hello!
 I appreciate you taking the time to access my profile.
 I am a lifelong resident of the Erie area, although most of my time has been spent living on the outskirts in North East and Greene Township.
-My passions include my family which consists primarily of my husband David, my son Robert, my daughter Christina, and my two grandsons, Hunter and Max; being a Reading Specialist, and the Pittsburgh Steelers.
+My passions include my faith in God, my family which consists primarily of my husband David, my son Robert, my daughter Christina, and my two grandsons, Hunter and Max; being a Reading Specialist, and the Pittsburgh Steelers (pretty much in that order).
 My parents and brothers all live in the Erie area as well, which I believe speaks volumes about Erie.

 I came to Gannon because of the solid reputation of its teacher prep program and the small class sizes.
 I believe strongly that the more I know about my students, the better I can prepare them for their future classroom.
 Feel free to ask any of my current (or past) students and I am sure they will tell you that they get to know me very well too.
 I truly enjoy being a faculty member in Gannon's School of Education and am very proud of the students who have graduated from our program.
 I am confident that they will put the needs of their students first...and those are the teachers our educational system needs.

-Extra tidbits: I am an animal lover and have 2 dogs (Zoie, a pitbull mix and Lucy Lu, a Shih Tzu/Pug mix) and 1 cat (Opposum, aka Boots).
+Extra tidbits: I am an animal lover and have 1 Shih Tzu/Pug mix named Lucy Lu (our beloved pitbull mix Zoie passed away at age 15 in December 2015) and 1 cat (Opposum, aka Boots).
 As mentioned above, I am an avid (or maybe rabid) Pittsburgh Steelers fan.
 I always believe they will win and will make up every excuse in the book when they lose (which of course does not happen often).
-No Dallas fans are allowed in my classroom!
+No Bowns fans are allowed in my classroom!

 ECED 100 Early Childhood Overview